9146887137/Personal-Finance-Tracker/README.md

 # Personal-Finance-Tracker
-Dsign restfull APIs which manage the personal finance issues and also transactions.
+Dsign Restfull APIs which manage the personal finance issues and also transactions.
+Design the backend with java using its some frameworks called Hibernate and springboot.